Interdisciplinary Studies Degree - Graduate

 committee and to serve as the student's graduate adviser.
 The chair shall

-normally be a full-time faculty member.
+normally be a full-time faculty member from a graduate degree program.
 The chair must agree to serve and must

 - The student proposes a graduate studies committee of at least three